svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 Once we have a form object, the possibilities are almost endless.
 You can query a form for the its size, depth and other elements.
 You can manipulate the form in various ways: scaling, resizing, rotating, flipping, cropping, compositing.
 And you can do all this in an interactive, dynamic environment.

-## Adding Tests
+## Adding tests

 We all know that testing is good, but how do we actually test a web app ?
 Writing some basic tests is actually not difficult, since Zinc HTTP Components covers both the client and the server side with the same objects.

 Writing tests is creating objects, letting them interact and then asserting a number of conditions.
-Create a new subclass of TestCase, MyFirstWebAppTests, and add the following helper method.
+Create a new subclass of TestCase, **MyFirstWebAppTests**, and add the following helper method.

     withServerDo: block
       | server |